-A few months ago I brought on a co-CEO to help me manage and scale Workplace Collaborations.
+A few months ago I brought on a co-CEO to help me manage and scale CollabsHQ.

-He’s a serial entrepreneur and good friend of mine that believes in the vision of creating a collaborative world where every business leader embodies transparency, authenticity, empathy, and safety to bring forth their vision of their business.
-Only problem?
-He is located in Juneau, Alaska while I am in Los Angeles, California.
+He’s a serial entrepreneur and good friend of mine that believes in the mission of the business.
+Only problem – he is located in Juneau, Alaska while I am in Los Angeles, California.
 The physical separation is already causing some challenges:

 To be a high-performing, high-impact team, clarity around these challenges is essential.